jozavala-msft/data-accelerator/Cloud-deployment.md

 # Deployment
 1. Open common.parameters.txt under DeploymentCloud/Deployment.DataX, **only** provide **TenantId** and **SubscriptionId**.
 (See FAQ section below on how to use other parameters.)

-1. For Windows OS, open a command prompt as an admin under the downloaded folder DeploymentCloud/Deployment.DataX:
+1. For Windows OS, open a command prompt as an admin under the downloaded folder DeploymentCloud/Deployment.DataX and run :

 ```
  deploy.bat
 ```